 Skills Fund, the industry’s partner for student financing and quality assurance, takes on the risk of student loan defaults and has a financial, as well as moral, interest in seeing the industry become more transparent.
 After all, Skills Fund’s unofficial motto is “We don’t finance students to attend crappy code schools.”
 To serve students and schools, Skills Fund led the formation of, and donates staff time to, the coordination of CIRR.

-Course Report, the leading resource for prospective bootcamp students, is committed to providing the best information to consumers.
-Course Report will integrate CIRR's outcomes reporting into its website for ease of consumer access and understanding of which schools report outcomes to according to these standards.
+Course Report and SwitchUp, two leading resources for prospective bootcamp students, are committed to providing the best information to consumers.
+Both platforms have integrated CIRR's outcomes reporting into their individual websites for ease of consumer access and understanding of which schools report outcomes to according to these standards.

-Together, we are setting a national gold standard for reporting, publishing, and marketing student outcomes.
+Together, we have set a national gold standard for reporting, publishing, and marketing student outcomes.

 The code school industry has grown explosively because students and employers need the skills bootcamps provide.
 But to stay strong, schools need to deliver the skills that yield long-term professional opportunity.
 Clear, simple, validated reporting is how we know the system is working.